Damage symptoms

 Water damage

-Use this when spill history, condensation, or staged worsening makes moisture the stronger branch.
+Check this when spill history, condensation, or staged worsening makes moisture the stronger explanation.

 Likely cause